 Jackie Kent is an Emmy award-winning general assignment reporter and fill-in anchor for KOMO News.

-During her time in the Pacific Northwest, she has covered major breaking news events, elections, crime, Seattle’s homeless crisis, among other things.
-She won a Northwest Regional Emmy for breaking news reporting of the deadly Ingraham High School shooting, and students’ demands for more mental health resources to help prevent another tragedy.
-She was also nominated in the Spot News category a year later for coverage of a shooting outside a Seattle daycare, prompting more police patrols and the addition of a mobile precinct in the Central District.
+During her time in the Pacific Northwest, she has covered major breaking news events, elections, crime, Seattle’s homeless crisis, and she is KOMO’s lead reporter for its “Crisis in the Classroom” education franchise.
+She won a Northwest Regional Emmy for breaking news reporting of the deadly Ingraham High School shooting in 2022, and students’ demands for more mental health resources to help prevent another tragedy.
+She was also Emmy-nominated for her reporting on Western Washington’s historic flooding in December 2025; and for in-depth coverage of the Summer 2025 manhunt for triple murder suspect Travis Decker.

-Jackie also spent time in the Cornhusker state as NBC Nebraska’s weekend anchor/producer and a weeknight multi-media journalist.
+Jackie also spent time in the Cornhusker state as KSNB/NBC Nebraska’s weekend anchor/producer and a weeknight multi-media journalist.
 As a so-called “one man

 band,” Jackie shot, wrote, and edited her reports in addition to setting up her